mouldimus/notes/HTML_Concepts.md

 };
 ```

-In this example, we have only specified properties for the “student” object, and not specified any behavior.
+In this example, we have only specified properties for the "student" object, and not specified any behavior.
 We will look at that in a moment.

-Let’s look at how this applies to methods and functions in JavaScript.
+Let's look at how this applies to methods and functions in JavaScript.

 ## Functions
 [Jump Back](#contents)

 A *function* is a repeatable block of code that executes certain actions and performs tasks.
 You execute a function by calling it.
-This is also called “invoking” the function (“invoking” means “causing a procedure to be carried out”).
+This is also called "invoking" the function ("invoking" means "causing a procedure to be carried out").

-One writes a JavaScript function by stating the keyword “function”, then a name for the function, then parentheses, like this:
+One writes a JavaScript function by stating the keyword "function", then a name for the function, then parentheses, like this:

 ```js
 function name()